April 16 1861 Tuesday

 USA.
 US President Abraham Lincoln forbade trade between loyal states and the seceded states.

 CSA.
-The Confederate government issued a call for 32,000 volunteers to defend the country.
+The Confederate government issued a call for 32,000 volunteers to defend the country against an alleged invasion.

 Virginia.
-Captain Garrett J Pendergrast USN, commanding USS Cumberland at Norfolk, was ordered to defer his departure to Vera Cruz and to assist the preparation for moving the US Navy vessels in the Gosport Nay Yard to safer locations.
+Captain Garrett J Pendergrast USN, commanding USS Cumberland at Norfolk, was ordered to defer his departure to Vera Cruz, Mexico, and to assist in the preparations for moving the US Navy vessels from the exposed Gosport Navy Yard at Norfolk to safer locations.

 Union Organisation